lmzdev/iawriter-templates/README.md

 [Download](/download/iawriter-script.iatemplate.zip)

 This one features _PTSans_ and _PTSerif_, which are incredibly easy to read.
-I scaled up the font-size to 14pt and line-height to 1.9 for even better readability after printing.
+I scaled up the font-size to 13.5pt and line-height to 1.9 for even better readability after printing.

-Well, try this if you prefer printing things out and reading from paper.
+Try this if you prefer printing things out and reading from paper.
 Should also work fine when giving speeches etc.

 ---